-Enormously talented, hugely driven and an endlessly enthusiastic supporter of Welsh music, he will be well known to readers of this blog.
+He was enormously talented, hugely driven and an endlessly enthusiastic supporter of Welsh music, who will be well known to readers of this blog.
 This is a personal tribute from a colleague, manager and friend for over 15 years.

 I first met James at Cardiff University in 1996.
 He was a rather earnest long-haired young fresher and I was in the year above, and we found a shared love of music which bordered on obsessiveness.
 His knowledge of music seemed to begin in 1990 and end in 1994, but boy could he remember the chart positions of those early Pearl Jam singles.

 We spent many hours working on the student newspaper Gair Rhydd, which led to nascent careers in journalism.
 He went on to work for Big Issue Cymru and the Welsh Music Foundation (WMF) before joining the BBC in 2006.